On the stability of utilitarian aggregation: Proofs

 as $n\to\infty$, since $\lim_{n}t_{n}[z_{n}(i)-\bm\epsilon(i)]=0$ owing to (\ref{equation: define new J1}), and for $j_{2}\in J_{2}$ the term $ \frac{z_{n}(j_{2})-\bm\epsilon(j_{2})}{z_{n}(i)-\bm\epsilon(i)}$ is bounded.
 The mapping $j_{1}\mapsto t_{n}[z_{n}(j_{1})-\bm\epsilon(j_{1})]$ induces a bounded sequence in $\Re^{\abs{J_{1}}}$.
 By passing to a subsequence if needed, we may assume that the sequence itself converges.
 Note that one coordinate in each term of such sequence in $\Re^{\abs{J_{1}}}$ equals $1$ infinitely often, and thus the sequence in $\Re^{N+1}$ defined by the mapping that associates each $j=0,1,\dots,N$ with $ t_{n}[z_{n}(j)-\bm\epsilon(j)]$ converges to a nonzero vector in $\Re^{N+1}$ whose components are nonnegative.

 When $J_{1}= \emptyset$, we replace the definition of $t_{n}$ in (\ref{equation: define tn initial}) with

-Here a similar conclusion as in the previous paragraph holds.
+Here, a conclusion similar to that in the previous paragraph holds.
 Because of (\ref{equation: define new J2}), this follows from the fact that the components of $t_{n}[z_{n}-\bm\epsilon]$ converge to nonnegative numbers, and the component corresponding to $i$ equals $1$ along the sequence.
-Hence $\lim_{n\to\infty}t_{n}[z_{n}-\bm \epsilon]$ is a nonzero vector with nonnegative coordinates.
+Consequently, $\lim_{n\to\infty}t_{n}[z_{n}-\bm \epsilon]$ is a nonzero vector with nonnegative coordinates.

-Therefore, whenever there is a violation of Sequential $\epsilon$-Strong Pareto we can find a nonzero vector in $\cl \cone (Z-\bm \epsilon)$ with nonnegative components.
+Therefore, whenever there is a violation of Sequential $\epsilon$-Strong Pareto, we can find a nonzero vector in $\cl \cone (Z-\bm \epsilon)$ with nonnegative components.
 Now note that the set $ Z-\bm \epsilon$ is a convex set and contains the origin.
 It is also a polyhedral set since it is the difference between two polyhedral sets (Theorem 13.20 in \cite{soltan2019}).
 Because polyhedral sets have a dual expression as the sum of the convex hull of finitely many points and a finitely generated cone (see Theorem 13.16 in \cite{soltan2019}), we must have that $\cone( Z-\bm \epsilon) $ is also a polyhedral set, and thus closed.
-Hence $\cl \cone( Z-\bm \epsilon) = \cone( Z-\bm \epsilon)$.
-Since for some $x,y\in X$ the coordinates of the nonzero vectors in $\cone (Z-\bm\epsilon)$ are a scalar multiple of the differences of the form $u_{0}(y)- u_{0}(x)-\epsilon $ or $u_{i}(x)-u_{i}(y)$, we conclude that if there is violation of the Sequential $\epsilon$-Strong Pareto condition, then there is also a violation of $\epsilon$-Strong Pareto.
+As a result, $\cl \cone( Z-\bm \epsilon) = \cone( Z-\bm \epsilon)$.
+Since for some $x,y\in X$ the coordinates of the nonzero vectors in $\cone (Z-\bm\epsilon)$ are a scalar multiple of the differences of the form $u_{0}(y)- u_{0}(x)-\epsilon $ or $u_{i}(x)-u_{i}(y)$, we conclude that if there is a violation of the Sequential $\epsilon$-Strong Pareto condition, then there is also a violation of $\epsilon$-Strong Pareto.